google-research-datasets/WikipediaAbbreviationData/README.md

 ## Authors

-This data was collected by [Kyle Gorman](mailto:kbg@google.com) with help from Olivia Redfield, Catherine Golner, and Katherine Wang, among others.
+This data was collected by [Kyle Gorman](mailto:kbg@google.com) with help from the annotators and Brian Roark, Richard Sproat, Olivia Redfield, Catherine Golner, and Katherine Wang.

 ## License